- Hawaii has the fastest download speeds in the West

 Rural towns are stuck with fewer options and slower speeds

 Like our regional report on the Northeast, rural areas with smaller populations dominated our bottom 10 lists for both upload and download speeds in the West.
-Cities like Chinle, AZ, and Williams, CA, are located far outside major metro areas and don’t have the kind of population that draws investment from providers.
-In these places, residents typically rely on slow DSL or satellite service or forego home internet altogether.
+Cities like Lovelock, NV, and Challenge-Brownsville, CA, are located far outside major metro areas and don’t have the kind of population that draws investment from providers.
+In these places, residents typically rely on slow DSL or satellite service or forgo home internet altogether.

 “California in particular has a ‘90/10’ problem,” said Zimmer.
 “90% of the population lives in 10% of the state, with huge swaths of rural areas that mostly get by on satellite or niche fixed wireless ISPs.”
 These connections usually average around 15 Mbps, but they’re often much slower in more remote areas, as the chart above shows.Learn more about the digital divide